 Student success is measured in a wide variety of ways at Baden.
 Student achievement is formally shared with parents on report cards three times a year and at scheduled parent/teacher/student interviews.

 In addition to ongoing teacher assessment and observation, students take part in a number of formal assessments.
 EQAO provincial testing takes place in the spring of each year for students in grades three and six.
 Parents may visit the web site at www.eqao.ca to learn more about the assessment and view our school’s results.

 School Improvement Plans and Initiatives

 The Baden PS School Success Plan focuses on improving literacy and numeracy and providing a safe and secure learning environment for students.
 Throughout the year, the staff reviews, revises, and continues to develop our Plan.
-We continue to focus on critical thinking, positive growth mindset and ongoing feedback for our students to ensure improvement in learning.
-Math is another new initiative we are focusing on- School and WRDSB.
+We continue to focus on critical thinking and on developing a positive growth mindset to ensure improvement in learning.
+Math is another new initiative we are focusing on as a school and WRDSB.

 Our School Improvement Plan initiatives began with a focus on establishing school climate and building a cohesive school community.
 The plan has expanded to include a stronger academic focus on communicating thinking through authentic tasks.
-We are also focusing on critical thinking, descriptive feedback, and success criteria for our students.
+We are focusing on developing a growth mindset to support improved critical thinking skills through inquiry based learning.

 Baden Public School is a unique and exceptional school.
 It is a warm, inviting and invigorating place.
 It emanates energy and a positive atmosphere.
 It is a place where students, parents, staff and community can come together and collaborate on a common goal – success for its students.
 Students who graduate from grade eight at Baden enter secondary school with a solid academic and social foundation.